-Web API is a ReST API that offers authentication/authorization and administration functions to frontends, such as administering folders, devices, users, groups, and so on or getting software updates download URLs.
-HTTPS is used for connecting to such service.
+Web API is a ReST API that offers authentication/authorization and administration functions to Clients, such as administering folders, devices, users, groups, and so on or getting software updates download URLs.
+HTTPS on 443 TCP port is used for connecting to such service.